surifirstpin/biplus_documentation/docs/README.md

 Acubi is Collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Business.

+# HIGH QUALITY DATA ANALYTICS AND REPORTING FOR ALL

+Our Organisation helps you to enable a clear vision of the performance in a simple and effective manner.
+We are focused more on redefining each aspect of business analytics by making it more easy to explore your business insights.

 # See BI+ In Action

  ### Connect to any data source